 We ask the State to address the challenges of demographic change, while delivering on its commitment to creating an "Age-Friendly State."
-This entails investing in workforce, models of care, and aging services that enable older adults to remain in their homes and their communities for as long as possible, using home and community-based services to address social determinants of health, preventing avoidable hospital use, and delaying or avoiding higher-cost nursing home services.
+This entails investing in workforce and models of care that enable older adults to remain in their homes and their communities for as long as possible, using home and community-based services to address social determinants of health, preventing avoidable hospital use, and delaying or avoiding higher-cost nursing home services.
 LeadingAge New York's proposed Five-Point Plan (attached) is a critical first step in slowing spending growth and ensuring the availability of services to New York's seniors.

-In addition, the State Budget should sustain high-quality home and community based services with the following actions:
+In addition, the State Budget should sustain high-quality home care services with the following actions:

 Workforce: To ensure sufficient caregivers as the Baby Boomers age, we must implement a proactive plan to build the LTC workforce.
-Our Request: Implement #WIN4Seniors (attached); dedicate \$50 million of the workforce development funds appropriated in the Executive Budget to LTC workforce along with an array of no-cost regulatory and statutory reforms to maximize access to certificate training programs, enable aides to obtain and maintain multiple certificates, eliminate duplicative and unnecessary requirements, and allow direct care staff to practice at the top of their scope.
+Our Request: Implement #WIN4Seniors (attached); dedicate \$50 million of the workforce development funds appropriated in the Executive Budget to LTC workforce along with an array of no-cost regulatory and statutory